Analog Man Compressor pedals and mods

 Trey Gunn got a Mini Bicomp in 2012 for playing with The Security Project, playing early Peter Gabriel music with members of Peter's band.
 I saw their first gig at BB King's in NYC and Trey was amazing!!!

 Will Lee from the David Letterman band and The Fab Faux (ultimate Beatles band) had his BICOMP on stage along with his TS9DX when I saw the Fabs here in Danbury in early 2006.
 If you like the later Beatles music you HAVE to see these guys.
-With Jimmy Vivino and one or two more excellent guitarists (depending on the song, they all play multiple instruments), with all five on vocals, they are a MUST SEE.
+With Jimmy Vivino and one or two more excellent guitarists like Jack Petruzzelli (depending on the song, they all play multiple instruments), with all five on vocals, they are a MUST SEE.

 Joshua Gravelin from Austin, currently